 We Need Foster Homes!

 We typically have about 80 dogs in our care at any given time.
 We also typically have up to 15 dogs waiting to get into foster homes.
-If you are interested in fostering any of the dogs on this page, email us.

 Fostering is a wonderful way to help dogs left behind find their forever homes.
 You may also want to foster as a way of finding the perfect match for your home if you are looking to add a dog to your family.
-Click here for more information about volunteering and fostering and to fill out an online volunteer application.
+Click here for more information about volunteering and fostering and to fill out an online volunteer questionnaire.

 The following dogs need foster homes:

 Female, 10 years old, 42 pounds

 Diamond Girl will be coming to us for a behavior evaluation on Friday, 3/12.
 If she passes her evaluation, which we expect she will, she will be available to foster beginning that afternoon.

 If you are interested in fostering and you are already a POMDR volunteer, email us.
 If you are interested in fostering and are not a volunteer yet, please fill out a volunteer application.
 Or, if you're interested in adopting, fill out an adoption questionnaire.

 While on leash, he walks very quickly, pulls a little, but responds decently.
 He mostly wants brisk walks but will occasionally stop short and cuts across one's path.
 He will also stop and look at any dogs that come near but he prefers not to engage.
 With new people, he is a little distant, willing to meet adults and allows a sniff of the hand and a brief pet.
 While home, he likes to explore the house and yard but does not have interest in playing.
 Georgie is not crazy about car travel, although he jumps in as if it's a natural thing to do.
 Then whimpers or whines a little.
 Sometimes he quiets down, and curls into his car bed.